 - Selenium is a powerful antioxidant and helps maintain resistance to disease.

 - Magnesium and phosphorus have a structural role in bone building, while copper aids in nervous system function and the formation of red blood cells, and skin and hair pigments.

 A 2022 systematic review and meta-analysis of eight randomized clinical trials looked at the effect of Brazil nuts on selenium status, blood lipids, and biomarkers of oxidative stress and inflammation (2).
 It found Brazil nut consumption improves selenium status and impacts glutathione peroxidase activity – suggesting an antioxidant effect.

 - Brazil nuts are a ‘source’ of polyunsaturated fat, copper, zinc, thiamin, niacin and vitamin E, and are high in magnesium and selenium.

 - They contain a similar amount of both poly- and monounsaturated fats – important for their role in heart health.

-- Brazil nuts are high in the amino acid arginine.
+- They are high in the amino acid arginine.
 Arginine is converted to nitric acid in the body which causes blood vessels to relax and remain elastic, preventing blood clotting.

-- Brazil nuts are a source of polyunsaturated fat and naturally low in sugar and sodium.
+- They are naturally low in sugar and sodium.